-Is your church getting tired of hearing Malachi 3:10 every week?
+Is your church tired of hearing Malachi 3:10 every single week?

-In this post, you’ll get 77 tithes and offerings scriptures you can use for your next offering talk.
+But fear not, because we’ve got 77 tithe and offerings scriptures you can use to spice up your next offering talk.

-Here are 10 Tithe And Offering Message Ideas in case you’re looking for that extra spark of inspiration you’ve been looking for.
+We’ve also curated 10 Tithe And Offering Message Ideas that will add that extra spark of inspiration you’ve been looking for.

 Giving a compelling offering message is the best way to encourage people in your church to tithe and have more money for ministry.